carpit680/teleop_tongs/README.md

 ### Build Your Interface

-You can 3D print the components required for the Teleop Tongs setup along with the feducial markers by following the __[Teleop Tongs Assembly Guide](./teleop_tongs_assembly_guide.md)__.
+You can 3D print the components required for the Teleop Tongs set up along with the fiducial markers by following the __[Teleop Tongs Assembly Guide](./teleop_tongs_assembly_guide.md)__.

 You will need a camera, a ring light, and optionally a stand as shown in the following photo.